happychuks/printf/README.md

+A project on printf functionalities.

-Printf project by Happy Chukwuma and Adioz Daniel.
+An ALX team project written by Happy Chukwuma and Adioz Daniel